-Bihar cabinet expansion: 8 JD(U) leaders take oath as ministers
+Miffed over Central berths, Nitish offers single seat to BJP in Bihar cabinet

 Patna, June 02: Chief minister Nitish Kumar on Sunday expanded Bihar cabinet on Sunday with Eight new ministers taking the oath of office and secrecy in the presence of Governor Lalji Tandon.
+Allies BJP and LJP were left out of the cabinet expansion.

+The new Ministers are: Sanjay Jha, Neeraj Kumar, Shyam Rajak, Bima Bharti, Ashok Chaudhury, Narendra Narayan Yadav, Laxmeshwar Rai and Ram Sevak Singh.

+Sanjay Jha, a long time close confidante of Kumar, was recently elected as MLC.
+He wanted to contest the Lok Sabha election from Darbhanga but the seat had gone to the alliance partner BJP under the seat-sharing pact with the NDA.

 It may be recalled that on Thursday, the JD(U) decided against joining the Narendra Modi-led central government, saying it would not accept the BJP's offer of only one ministerial berth.